Byomkesh (2014 TV series)

 Byomkesh was a 2014 Indian Bengali crime fiction television series based on the Bengali sleuth Byomkesh Bakshi created by Sharadindu Bandyopadhyay.
 The series starred Gaurav Chakrabarty, Saugata Bandyopadhyay and Ridhima Ghosh as Byomkesh Bakshi, Ajit and Satyabati respectively.
-The series premiered on 20 November 2014 on Colors Bangla channel and ended on 14 November 2015.
+The series premiered on 20 November 2014 on Colors Bangla channel and is due to end on 14 November 2015.
+This series was re-run on 4 March 2024.
 The first episode was narrated by Sabyasachi Chakrabarty.

 Summary

 Byomkesh Bakshi (Gaurav Chakrabarty) is a young Bengali private detective who solves spine-chilling cases with his chronicler and associate Ajit Bandyopadhyay (Saugata Bandyopadhyay).